 If lamellar armour should be tolerated in Viking reenactment, then

 The armour has to look like the original and has to be supplemented by appropriate gear, like Russian helmets.
 If we are in a debate between two positions “Yes to lamellar armours” or “No to lamellar armours“, ignoring the possibility “Yes to lamellar armours (without taking aforementioned arguments in account)“, I choose the option “No to lamellar armours”.
-And what is or opinion?
+And what is your opinion?

 Bugarski, Ivan (2005).
 A contribution to the study of lamellar armors.
 In: Starinar 55, 161—179.
 Online: http://www.doiserbia.nb.rs/img/doi/0350-0241/2005/0350-02410555161B.pdf.